ArtPoon/slides/markdown/mimm4750g-roots.md

 * Most substitution models that we fit to aligned sequences in order to build trees are *time reversible*:
 $$P_{ij}(t)\pi_j = P_{ji}(t)\pi_i$$
-* This is a convenient property because:
-  * the [likelihood of the tree](https://slides.filogeneti.ca/html/mimm4750g-L06-likelihood.html#/11) is unaffected by the placement of the root (Felsenstein's "pulley principle");
+* This is a convenient property because the likelihood of the tree is unaffected by the placement of the root.
-  * we can compute this likelihood by iterating down from the tips.
+* It is possible to use a non-reversible model to determine optimal placement of the root, but this requires skewed substitution rates!

 ---